denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-services-that-add-layers.md

 +++
 weight = 12
-title = "Evolutions of Services that add layers" description = A system of services can be extended with a Middleware, Service Mesh, Proxies, Shared Database or an Orchestrator which implement cross-cutting concerns.
+title = "Evolutions of Services that add layers" description = "A system of services can be extended with a Middleware, Service Mesh, Proxies, Shared Database or an Orchestrator which implement cross-cutting concerns."
 +++

 # Evolutions of Services that add layers